 Navigating Paramount Plus feels like the very early days of Netflix streaming, circa 2012.
 I don't think it even has an algorithm.
 There doesn't seem to be any real rhyme, reason or data behind their Trending Shows section, as it's basically remained the same for over a month.
 Are that many people still watching the SpongeBob SquarePants movie Kamp Koral?
 Seems dubious.

-Paramount Plus hasn't nailed have two major features that almost every one of its competitors has: a Continue Watching area and favorites/watchlist.
+Paramount Plus is lacking two major features that almost every one of its competitors has: a Continue Watching area and favorites/watchlist.

 The former does exist for some users.
 I don't see it on my Paramount Plus app on Apple TV or on the web, but a couple of my co-workers have a Keep Watching section.
 Admittedly, I'm fine if it never populates for me, since that's one area on other streamers that aggravates me (dear Disney Plus: I have, in fact, watched the entire second episode of WandaVision).